 Drug treatment (Sorafenib):

 This an oral medicine.
 It shown to prolong the lives of some patients with liver cancer in whom the liver cancer is advanced to cure.
-It is generally considered it if the tumor is too advanced for treatments that could potentially cure you and TACE either ineffective or not possible for technical reasons.
+It is generally considered if the tumor is too advanced for treatments that could potentially cure you and TACE either ineffective or not possible for technical reasons.
 Sometimes this drug used as an adjunct treatment to TACE

 Currently, there multiple other drugs being tested in research (trials).
 The medical community constantly researching new ways to treat liver cancer in adults.
 Clinical trials a way of assessing and/or comparing new treatments and new combinations of treatment.
 If we think you may benefit from any trial treatment we will explain what it involves when we offer it to you.